-Priming the exterior of your school bus is a very important step in the conversion process.
+Priming the exterior of your skoolie is a very important step in the conversion process.
 It will make sure your final paint job stands the test of time.
 And believe us, you only want to do that exterior paint job once.

 We used an industrial grade automotive primer that required application via spray gun.
 We’re happy we did it this way, because that primer was diamond solid and provided a good rough surface for the exterior paint.